ramakantgadhewal/physim/README.md

 # physim
+## what is it?
-c++ header only namespace for computational physics
+physim is a c++ header only namespace for computational physics